-- A. Sufficient motor function to execute movements required to perform necessary tasks in a laboratory setting and to perform necessary procedures to patients both in-house and in an ambulatory setting. - 1.
+- I. Motor Skills - A. Sufficient motor function to execute movements required to perform necessary tasks in a laboratory setting and to perform necessary procedures to patients both in-house and in an ambulatory setting. - 1.
 Manipulate equipment to perform procedures - 2.
 Lift and transport containers weighing up to 25 pounds - 3.
 Ability to organize and manage laboratory inventory including the processing and dispersing of laboratory supplies and reagents. - B. Sufficient physical endurance to participate fully in the clinical and academic settings at an appropriate level. - 1.
 Participate completely in classroom activities. - 2.
 Participate fully in required activities in clinical setting including extended periods of sitting, standing, and lifting laboratory equipment. - II.
 Sensory - A. Hearing sufficient to assess health needs. - 1.
-Hear and identify an alarm on a clock or laboratory instrument and to respond in an appropriate manner. - 2.
+Hear and identify an alarmon a clock or laboratory instrument and to respond in an appropriate manner. - 2.
 Hear a cry for help or sounds of distress. - B. Vision sufficient for assessment necessary to deliver appropriate care. - 1.
 Accurately interpret non-verbal communications. - 2.
 Read the scales on pipettes and syringes in order to make necessary dilutions and to calibrate instrumentation. - 3.
 See a change in color that is necessary for interpretation of a laboratory procedure. - 4.
 Ability to see adequately when using a microscope that all cellular detail is clearly visible. - 5.
 Ability to see and interpret miller disks and micrometers microscopically. - C. Sense of touch sufficient to perform a lab procedure requiring fine motor skills needed to pick up slides and coverslips. - III.
 Cognitive - A. Ability to measure, calculate, reason, analyze, integrate and synthesize information. - 1.
 Apply information, evaluate the meaning of data and engage in critical thinking in the classroom and clinical setting. - 2.
 Apply broad class concepts to unique client situations. - 3.
 Concentrate to correctly perform histotechnology procedures within their scope of practice and document appropriately in the often distracting and noisy, clinical setting. - 4.
-Make correct judgments on seeking consultation or supervision in a timely manner. - 5.
-Respond appropriately to constructive feedback. - IV.
-Communication - A. Appropriate interpersonal interaction with other students, faculty, staff, patients, family, and other professionals. - 1.
-Establish and maintain a professional relationship with patients and colleagues.
+Make correct judgments on seeking consultation or supervision in a timely manner.

+5. Respond appropriately to constructive feedback.